univec-ai/postvec/web/docs/concepts/lock-in.md

-An embedding is a point in the vector space of the model that produced it. `openai-text-embedding-ada-002`, BGE-M3, Gemini, Arctic and GTE each live in a different space.
-Matching dimensions do not make those spaces compatible.
+An embedding is a point in the vector space of the model that produced it. `openai-text-embedding-ada-002`, BGE-M3, Gemini, Arctic and GTE each live in a different space, even when dimensions match.
 Embed a query with model B and search a corpus from model A, and the ranks are invalid.

 Once the stored corpus, its ANN index and every query caller assume space A, the model stops being an ordinary configuration value.
 It is